kexinqu1/N-of-1-Compliance/README.md

 ## Notes

-### The input data for one N-of-1 trial should be structured as a matrix or data frame with dimensions TJ × 3, where the three columns include
+### The input data for one N-of-1 trial should be structured as a matrix or data frame with dimensions TJ × p, where T is the number of the randomized period, J is the duration of each period, and p has to be at least 3.
+The columns must include the three specified below and the optional measured confounders.
   - `Y` represents the outcome (e.g., AF occurrence),
   - `X` represents the treatment selection (e.g., actual drinking) ,
   - `R` represents the treatment assignment (drinking period randomization).